 The cooler temperatures inspire more soup and stew-based meals and yet salads also seem appropriate, so it’s easy to find meal-planning inspiration!
-Eating seasonally in October highlights the last of summer’s crops and the following cooler season vegetables and fruits.
+Eating seasonally in fall highlights the last of summer’s crops and the following cooler season vegetables and fruits.

-October’s Featured Vegetables
+Fall’s Featured Vegetables

 If you find yourself with an abundance of broccoli, consider preserving some for winter eating.
 A quick blanching will prepare the broccoli for storage in quart-sized bags in the freezer.
 In the winter months, pull out a bag to thaw the night before, and add the broccoli to a frittata in the morning.

 In the winter months, I like to use cabbage in place of lettuce in a variety of salads and slaws.
 My favorite combines shredded cabbage, carrots, and beets with an Asian-inspired dressing of rice vinegar, sesame oil, and garlic.
 I sprinkle a few toasted sesame seeds over the top for an extra flavor punch!

 Crisp and flavorful, your naturally fermented sauerkraut will keep for months in a cool location when packed into a crock or gallon glass jar and makes an excellent topping on sausages, a wonderful addition to sandwiches, and a perfect side dish.
 Try one of these three cabbage recipes for a real flavor punch.

+Eating seasonally, doesn’t mean giving up salads in the fall.
 October is also a great month to enjoy a variety of fresh salad greens such as lettuce, arugula, and mesclun.
 The cool weather produces greens that are tender and sweet, and prior to the first hard frost, it’s still possible to find salad makings in the garden and market.

 And finally, what would eating seasonally in October be without our favorite Autumn vegetable – the pumpkin!
 The pumpkin-spice-everything season has indeed begun, and with it, recipes for pies, smoothies, lattes, custards, muffins, and quick bread!

-October’s Featured Fruits
+Fall’s Featured Fruits

 In our family, we try to pick a wide variety of apples, including a few storage varieties that will last through the winter (Arkansas Blacks and Winesaps are local favorites here in Missouri).
 With the sweeter eating varieties, we make the classics – apple pie, apple cider, and applesauce.